Hanni Stoklosa, MD, MPH (2013-2015)

 Kathleen M. Powis, MD, MPH, MBA (2007-2009) Dr. Kathleen Powis received her MBA degree from the University of Richmond and her MD degree from the Medical College of Virginia prior to completing her residency (and serving as Chief Resident) in the Harvard Combined Internal Medicine and Pediatrics Residency Program at Massachusetts General Hospital.
 During her fellowship, Dr. Powis worked in Botswana with Drs.
 Roger Shapiro and Max Essex on the Botswana-Harvard AIDS Initiative (HAI), in addition to completing her MPH degree at the Harvard School of Public Health and serving as Assistant Residency Director of the Harvard Combined Internal Medicine and Pediatrics Residency Program at MGH.
 Dr. Powis’ research interests include prevention of mother-to-child transmission of HIV and ensure optimal health for HIV infected pregnant women and their infants.
 Dr. Powis is continuing her work in Botswana and is an instructor in internal medicine and pediatrics at MGH.

-Ingrid Katz, MD, MHS (2007-2009) Dr. Katz obtained a B.A. from Amherst College (Magna Cum Laude), and a Master's Degree in Health Science (MHS) from Johns Hopkins Bloomberg School of Public Health before pursuing her degree in Medicine at University of California at San Francisco (AOA).
+Ingrid Katz, MD, MHS (2007-2009) Dr. Ingrid Katz is an Assistant Professor at Harvard Medical School.
+She graduated magna cum laude from Amherst College, and obtained a Master's in Health Science from Johns Hopkins Bloomberg School of Public Health before pursuing her M.D. at University of California at San Francisco, graduating AOA.
 She developed her interest in Global Women's Health while working at the Ministry of Women's Rights in Paris, and subsequently with the Population Council and UNICEF in Vietnam, where she focused on reproductive health research.
-After medical school, Dr. Katz completed her training in Internal Medicine at Brigham and Women's Hospital (BWH, 2006), and did an Infectious Disease Fellowship at Beth Israel Deaconess Medical Center (2009) while concurrently doing a Global Women's Health Fellowship at BWH (2009).
-During the period of medical training, she did research at the HIV Division at the World Health Organization, and was an Editorial Fellow at the New England Journal of Medicine.
+After medical school, Dr. Katz completed her training in Internal Medicine at Brigham and Women's Hospital (BWH) and did an Infectious Disease Fellowship at Beth Israel Deaconess Medical Center while concurrently doing a Global Women's Health Fellowship at BWH.
+During her medical training, she did research at the HIV Division at the World Health Organization, and was an Editorial Fellow at the New England Journal of Medicine.
 Dr. Katz has since assumed a faculty position in the Division of Women’s Health at BWH; her research focuses on the social and behavioral determinants of health promotion in sub-Saharan Africa.
 In particular, she is studying sexually transmitted infections, such as HIV and HPV that disproportionately impact women globally.
-She has been working at the Perinatal HIV Research Unit in Soweto for the past two years, under the mentorship of Dr. David Bangsberg, focusing on two primary research projects – the first is examining the factors impacting HPV vaccine adherence among adolescents.
-The second is focusing on factors affecting refusal to participate in HIV treatment programs among HIV-infected, treatment eligible adults presenting for testing.
-She has been the recipient of the Harvard Catalyst KL2 Medical Research Investigator Training (MeRIT) Award, the Harvard Global Health Institute Travel Award, the Eleanor and Miles Shore Award, the CROI Young Investigator Award, and most recently, the Center for AIDS Prevention Scholar Award.
-Her K23 Career Development Award focusing on treatment refusal in Soweto received a fundable score and has passed council review.
+She has been working in South Africa for the past six years, focusing on factors affecting treatment-related decision-making among people living with HIV.
+She has been the recipient of the Harvard Catalyst KL2 Medical Research Investigator Training (MeRIT) Award, the Harvard Global Health Institute Travel Award, the Eleanor and Miles Shore Award, the CROI Young Investigator Award, and the Center for AIDS Prevention Scholar Award.
+She is currently funded through a K23 Career Development Award.